 Now over to you

 I’m curious?
-What plugins are you using for caching?
+What plugins are you using for your website?
 Have you had any issues with plugins?
-What would you recommend for security and back up plugins?